XEQTER5/SLS_CallDataAssesment/README.md

 I have attached the complete .twb file for my dashboards.
 I have attached a reference for the the connections are supposed to be made as well.
 Please refer to the Tableau_Connections.pdf

+Report has been attached as pdf as well.

 Please do let me know if you need additional information from my side.

 Thank you,